top of page

 A proofreader will check that:

-• Punctuation is correct throughout
+• Punctuation is precise throughout

 • The formatting looks good – if the gaps between words, sentences, paragraphs, text boxes and illustrations are larger or smaller than usual, the proofreader will point this out, so that it can be fixed before publication.